Iran MPs summon Rouhani as U.S. pressure squeezes economy

 The nuclear accord curbed Iran’s nuclear program in return for lifting most international sanctions.

-Rouhani’s summons coincides with further shows of public discontent.
+Rouhani’s summon coincides with further shows of public discontent.
 A number of protests have broken out in Iran since the beginning of the year over high prices, water shortage, power cuts, and alleged corruption in the Islamic Republic.

 On Tuesday, hundreds of people rallied in cities across the country, including Isfahan, Karaj, Shiraz and Ahvaz, in protest against high inflation caused in part by the weak rial.